DevOps-T2/QuotaService/README.md

 Respons structur:

   First: id
   Second: user_id
-third: memory
+  Third: memory
-fourth: vcpus
+  Fourth: vcpus

 NOTE: The error messages form the service is NOT corrected, and the database is not tested against different injections.